Welcome to Santa Rosa Junior College Online Application for Admission.

-There is limited enrollment in Kinesiology (formally Physical Education) activity classes for high school concurrent students.
-Only 10% of the total class seats available may be high school concurrent enrollment students.
-(Example: Total class seats = 40; high school concurrent enrollment total allowed= 4 students).
+There is limited enrollment in Kinesiology (formally Physical Education) activity classes for high school dual enrollment students.
+Only 10% of the total class seats available may be high school dual enrollment students.
+(Example: Total class seats = 40; high school dual enrollment total allowed= 4 students).
 This 10% limit applies to all semesters at SRJC, including summer term.

 Summer term only: Pursuant to Education Code 48800(d)(1), for any particular grade level, a principal of a high school may not recommend for community college summer term more than 5% of the total number of students who completed that grade level (9th, 10th, 11th, 12th) immediately prior to the time of recommendation.

-An Application for Admission for the semester in which the student is applying, must be submitted before the Santa Rosa Junior College High School Concurrent Enrollment Program Request form can be processed.
+An Application for Admission for the semester in which the student is applying, must be submitted before the Santa Rosa Junior College High School Dual Enrollment Program Request form can be processed.